Mvystrcilova/ECoG_decoders/README.md

 by Michaela Vystrčilová.

 The project contains code which was used to perform experiments and analyses described in the thesis.
-The dataset used to perform experiments and analysis described is not publicly available.
+The dataset used to perform the experiments and analysis is not publicly available.
 Therefore, it is not part of this project.
-While it is not possible to run the scripts in this project without it, how it works can be presented in person.

 ## Runnable scripts

 The project has multiple runnable Python scripts located in its root.
 They can be run directly or using bash scripts located in the `bash_scripts` folder.
+Without the dataset, only scripts with a *dummy* parameter can be executed.
 The bash scripts are designed for the `slurm` environment which is present in the `gpulab` at MFF UK.
-The following commands can be used to run a bash script:
+The following bash script implements the dummy dataset and can be run in the `slurm` environment using the following commands:

 ```
 git clone git@github.com:Mvystrcilova/ECoG_decoders.git # clone the repository

 cd ECoG_decoders
-sbatch bash_scripts/{insert bash script here}
+sbatch bash_scripts/run_in_ch0_k3_dummy.sh
 ```

-The Python scripts can be also run directly in the following way:
+The Python scripts can be also run directly.
-As stated before, the dataset is publicly unavailable and without the data the scripts do not run.
-Therefore, we created parameter which creates a dummy dataset when set to `True` It always creates the dataset with each run, therefore, the dataset does not need to be downloaded.
+Again only scripts with the `dummy_dataset` set to `True` can be executed without the dataset.

 ```
 git clone git@github.com:Mvystrcilova/ECoG_decoders.git # clone the repository

 cd ECoG_decoders

+python3 -m pip3 install --user virtualenv
+python3 -m venv env
+source env/bin/activate
 pip3 -r install requirements.txt
 python3 training.py --dummy_dataset=True
 ```